ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 Compares your PC’s specs to each game’s requirements and highlights if your system meets, exceeds, or falls below requirements.

 ✅ **AI Optimization Engine (Azure OpenAI)**
-Uses Azure OpenAI's GPT-based API to generate smart optimization tips based on your PC specs and game requirements—recommending graphics settings like resolution, texture quality, anti-aliasing, and more.
+Uses Azure OpenAI's GPT-based API to generate optimization tips by comparing the game’s system requirements with your system specs.
+Suggests ideal graphics settings such as resolution, texture quality, and shadows.

 ---